 This mini crib mattress guide explains how these size rules connect to mattress types, construction differences, and real-world crib compatibility.

 A properly fitted mini crib mattress should sit snugly against the crib frame with no large gaps along the sides or corners.
-When placed inside the crib, the mattress should lie flat and fully supported by the mattress base.
+When placed inside the crib, the mattress should lie flat, stay fully supported by the mattress base, and leave no obvious loose space around the edges.

 The surface should also remain firm and flat.
-Avoid soft padding, pillow top surfaces, or thick mattress toppers.
-Mini crib mattresses are designed to provide structural support rather than cushioning.
+Avoid soft padding, pillow-top surfaces, or thick mattress toppers because mini crib mattresses are designed to provide structural support rather than cushioning.
+My breathable crib mattress safety guide, breathable vs foam crib mattress comparison, and best breathable crib mattress guide explain how firmness, construction, airflow, and real crib fit work together.

 Before purchasing a mini crib mattress, measure the interior width and length of the crib frame.
 Measure from inside edge to inside edge.
 Do not measure the exterior frame.